brendanhaines/brendanhaines.github.io/_posts/2017-05-01-hohm-phone.md

 ![Phone Internals][internals] | ![Initial Assembly][front-taped]

 # Final Product
-The finished phone is fully capable of placing and receiving calls within the country and maintains the same interface as old touch tone phones with the addition of an answer button (green) and moving the end button (on hook) from a base station to the handset (red).
+The finished phone is fully capable of placing and receiving calls within the country and maintains the same interface as old touch tone phones with the addition of an answer button (green) and moving the end-call button from a base station to the handset (red).

 ![Final Phone][final-phone] | ![Final Phone][final-phone-separate]